Eventfulness of form

 ![]() |

-When architect Hubert Savage designed a bungalow for his own use back in 1913, he was following an Arts and Crafts instinct by building it over a shallow crawl space.
-This also allowed him to sidestep damaging the site's natural contours, making them instead into a part of the building itself.
-As a result, the house feels like it grows directly from the site it's built on.
-His decision to minimize the depth of this crawl space also made for a structure fitted to its surroundings in a way that houses back in town - laid out in arbitrarily defined subdivisions, on typically narrow lots - couldn't.
-It's true that Savage's choice also trimmed the considerable costs of a concrete basement from his bottom line (typically, ten percent of total costs at the time; more if, in order to excavate a basement, bedrock needed to be blasted and hauled away).
-But Savage's choice was consequential beyond the sparing of expenses: it allowed him, for example, on the garden (or west-facing) side of the house, to design a building sitting more or less directly at ground level.
-In Savage's eyes that would have been a serious positive, something to be aimed for.
+When architect Hubert Savage designed a bungalow for his own use back in 1913, he was following his Arts and Crafts instinct by building it over a shallow crawl space.
+This also allowed him to avoid damaging the site's natural contours, turning them instead into a part of the building itself.
+As a result, the house feels like it grows directly from the site it stands on.
+His decision to minimize the depth of the crawl space also fitted the structure to its surroundings in a way that houses back in town - laid out in arbitrarily defined subdivisions, on typically narrow lots - couldn't.
+It's true that his choice also trimmed the considerable costs of a concrete basement from his bottom line (typically, ten percent of total costs at that time; more if, in order to excavate a basement, bedrock had to be blasted and hauled away).
+But Savage's choice was consequential beyond the sparing of expenses: it allowed him, for example, on the garden (or west-facing) side of the house, to design a building that would sit more or less directly at ground level.
+In Savage's eyes that would have been a positive outcome, something to be aimed for.

 ![]() |

 The photo above shows a bungalow crawlspace under construction (photo from Old Craftsman Style Homes, a social media group).
-It reveals how simple this method of construction was relative to excavating a basement and pouring concrete foundations (just think of the equipment and material complexities that go with developing a basement on a rocky site like this).
+It reveals how simple this method of construction was relative to excavating a basement and pouring concrete foundations (just think of the equipment and material complexities that go with developing a basement on a rocky site like Savage's).
 The photo above shows how brick piers were used to support the sills and joists of the house.
-If this all appears somewhat rudimentary now, that's because it was a technique that was under-conceptualized at the time (its purpose was to expedite getting on with constructing the dwelling).
-Certainly it made for quicker and cheaper construction, but this sometimes came at the cost of convenient access to the building's underside, as well as to more-thorough proofing against undesirable environmental effects, like rodents.
-Note, for example, how the brick piers shown above appear to rest directly on ground, either with only skimpy footings or with none at all.
-Any moisture penetrating the crawlspace due to drainage issues would tend to be wicked up by bricks sitting in direct contact with ground - causing them, over time, to shift and spall.
-Savage's builders employed a similar technique in making the crawlspace on Grange Road: brick piers supporting joists and sills, coupled with curtain walls of stone to close up the perimeter.
-At some point, a number of additional posts were added, resting on precast cement footings, which served to reinforce vertical support for the building.
+If this all seems rather rudimentary now, that's because it was a technique that was under-conceived at the time (its purpose was to expedite construction).
+Certainly it made for quicker and cheaper building, but this sometimes came at the cost of convenient access to the building's underside, as well as to more-thorough proofing against undesirable environmental effects, like rodents.
+Note, for example, how the brick piers shown above appear to rest directly on ground, either with only skimpy footings, or with none at all.
+Any moisture penetrating the crawlspace due to drainage issues would tend to be wicked up by bricks in direct contact with ground - causing them, over time, to shift and spall.
+Savage's builders employed a similar technique in making their crawlspace: brick piers supporting sills and joists, coupled with curtain walls of stone to close up the perimeter.
+At some point, more posts were added, resting on precast cement footings, to reinforce vertical support for the building.

 ![]() |